Sunburn and Children

 Sunscreens protect the skin against sunburns and play an important role in blocking the penetration of ultraviolet (UV) radiation.
 No sunscreen blocks UV radiation 100%.

-A sunscreen protects the skin from sunburn and minimizes suntan by absorbing UV rays.
-Using sunscreens correctly is important in protecting the skin.
-Consider the following recommendations:
+A sunscreen or sunblock protects the skin from sunburn and minimizes suntan by absorbing or reflecting UV rays.
+Using sunscreens correctly is important to protect the skin.
+To protect your child:

-Choose a sunscreen for children and test it on your child's wrist before using.
-If your child develops skin or eye irritation, choose another brand.
+Choose a sunscreen that's labeled for children.
+Test it on your child's wrist before using.
+If your child has skin or eye irritation, choose another brand.
 Apply the sunscreen very carefully on the face to avoid the area around the eyes.

 Choose a broad-spectrum sunscreen that filters out both ultraviolet A (UVA) and ultraviolet B (UVB) rays.
 More expensive sunscreen does not always mean it is better.